-If AxBURST=FIXED, AxDOMAIN is not permitted to be Outer Shareable.
-If an ACE-Lite transaction with AxBURST=FIXED translates to any Normal Write-Back memory type, this specification recommends being output as Non-shareable.
-This specification recommends that masters that are translated by an SMMU do not use the FIXED burst type.
+If AxBURST = FIXED, AxDOMAIN is not permitted to be Outer Shareable.
+If an ACE-Lite transaction with AxBURST = FIXED translates to any Normal Write-Back memory type, it is recommended being output as Non-shareable.
+It is recommended that Managers that are translated by an SMMU do not use the FIXED burst type.

-If AxLOCK=1, AxCACHE is not permitted to indicate a cacheable type without additional knowledge of the structure of the downstream interconnect.
-If an ACE-Lite transaction with AxLOCK=1 translates to any Normal Write-Back memory type, this specification recommends that it be output with AxLOCK=0.
-This specification recommends that masters requiring semaphore-type operations use the AXI5 atomic transactions.
+If AxLOCK = 1, AxCACHE is not permitted to indicate a Cacheable type without additional knowledge of the structure of the downstream interconnect.
+If an ACE-Lite transaction with AxLOCK = 1 translates to any Normal Write-Back memory type, it is recommended that it be output with AxLOCK = 0.
+It is recommended that Managers requiring semaphore-type operations use the AXI5 atomic transactions.

-If AWSNOOP=WriteUniqueFull, AWDOMAIN is required to be Inner Shareable or Outer Shareable.
+If AWSNOOP = WriteUniqueFull, AWDOMAIN is required to be Inner Shareable or Outer Shareable.
 If translation of a WriteUniqueFull transaction results in an AWDOMAIN of Non-shareable or System, then AWSNOOP should be output as WriteNoSnoop.